-The system of internal controls is reviewed on an ongoing basis by the Board through Audit Committee, which is also responsible for monitoring compliance with policies, procedures and guidelines.
+The internal control system is reviewed on an ongoing basis by the Board through Audit Committee, which is also responsible for monitoring compliance with policies, procedures and guidelines.

 In addition to the internal audits, significant control issues highlighted by the external auditors as part of their statutory audits serve as the fourth-line-of-defense.